silvanshade/firefox-librebar/README.md

 ## Use with [Firefox UI Fix](https://github.com/black7375/Firefox-UI-Fix/tree/proton-style):

+- **NOTE:** This will not allow you to update the style via terminal.

 1. Install the [**Proton-style**](https://github.com/black7375/Firefox-UI-Fix/tree/proton-style#installation-guide) version of the Firefox UI fix **first**
 2. Once that is done, visit `about:support`
 3. In the `Profile Directory` row, click "Open Directory"